philll11/CNN_Image_Classifier/README.md

 Although it is a Neural Network, it does not require a GPU to run and therefore runs using the pytorch CPU distribution.

 ## Running the webapp
-This app last ran successfully on Python version 3.7.4
+This app last ran successfully on Python version 3.7.4 - new versions of Python maybe not have a wheel support.

+1. Install Python 3.7

-First, create a Python environment:
+2. Create a Python environment:

-`py -m venv venv`
+`python -m venv venv`

-Then:
+3. Activate virtual environment

 `venv\Scripts\activate`

-To gather dependancies, run the below pip command:
+4. Gather dependancies, run the below pip command

+`pip install flask`
+`pip install torch==1.4.0+cpu torchvision==0.5.0+cpu -f https://download.pytorch.org/whl/torch_stable.html`
-`pip install -r stable-req.txt`
+`pip install fastai`

-To run the Flask app:
+5. Run the Flask app

 `Flask run`